About glandular fever

 Your doctor might decide to confirm glandular fever by doing a blood test on your child.

-The best you can do for your child is treat the symptoms of glandular fever.
-This includes lowering the fever with paracetamol, and making sure your child gets plenty of rest, drinks lots of fluids and eats well.
+- making sure your child gets plenty of rest, drinks plenty of fluids and eats well.

-If your child’s spleen is enlarged, it’s best for her to avoid contact sports.
-This is because contact sports increase the risk of rupturing or tearing the spleen.
-Your child might be too tired to do sport anyway.
+If your doctor finds your child’s spleen is enlarged, your child should avoid contact sports for at least 3 months.
+Contact sports increase the risk of rupturing or tearing the spleen.

-If your child has glandular fever, encourage him to not share cups or toothbrushes with others.
-He should also avoid kissing people.
-It’s important to have good personal hygiene, particularly handwashing.
+If your child has glandular fever, encourage them not to share drinking containers or toothbrushes with other people.
+They should also avoid kissing people.
+It’s important to have good personal hygiene, particularly hand-washing.